afmyhouse/4209-minishell/readme.md

 This project was developed in colaboration with [fpinho-d](https://github.com/filipepinholiveira).

+## Two Branchs
+There are 2 branchs on this project.
+If you are start your 'minishell' project now,  the main_debug is useful as it has debuging functionalities that you might fuind helpfull to navigate the code. git clone git checkout main_debug make
+And you are ready to try it with some feedback about the program flow.

 ## Words of Wisdom
 ### Focus on the requirement :dart:
 Please implement only what the subject explicitly requests.
 Anything that is not requested is not a requirement, and each additional implementation increases development time and adds unnecessary complexity to the project.